 A vibrant company culture is an essential foundation.
 A shared loyalty and sense of purpose will make implementing improvements easier.
 If your people love their jobs and your brand voice, that enthusiasm will positively influence your audience.

 Gauging performance includes not just results obtained, but loyalty, work ethic, cooperation, and integrity.
 Track individual contributions with fair and consistent metrics to work out a numeric score.
-You won't know your team's strengths and weaknesses if you don't keep accurate data on their performance.
+You won't know your team's strengths and weaknesses if you don't keep accurate data on individuals' performance.

 About the AuthorFollow on Twitter More Content by Jen McKenzie